philipperemy/stanford-openie-python/README.md

 ## Support

-You can either open an `Issue` or send me a e-mail to premy@reactive.co.jp
+You can either open an `Issue` or send me a e-mail to premy@reactive.co.jp.
+Any contributions are welcomed!